pbrochart/oaunofficial/README.md

 Revision 307: Add cg_damagePlums (enabled by default): Display damage indicator (works only if server has g_damagePlums enabled).
 Revision 308: With cg_damagePlums, sum the damages for the shotgun.
+Revision 309: Fix all compiler warnings, mapcycle and getmapcycle.
+Use damage without armour for cg_damagePlums and some minor bug fixes.